favoursyre/token-swap-dapp/readme.md

 ## Overview
-This is a simple Dapp that allows a Metamask user swap any token of their choice
+This is a simple Dapp that allows a Metamask user to swap any token of their choice

 ## Features
 * It prompts a user to connect their Metamask account